stfc/PSyclone/doc/getting_going.rst

 PSyclone is written in Python so needs Python to be installed on the target machine.
 PSyclone has been tested under Python 2.6.5 and 2.7.3.

-.. warning:: As of version 1.6, PSyclone requires version 0.0.7 or greater of fparser.
+.. warning:: Release 1.6.0 of PSyclone requires version 0.0.7 of
+             fparser and will fail on more recent versions.
+However simply installing this version using pip will install a later version of fparser.
+The suggested solution is to use release 1.6.1 which fixes this problem.
+However, if you want to use release 1.6.0 you need to ensure that you have fparser 0.0.7.
+This can be acheived by downgrading an existing fparser installation or by installing the required version of fparser before installing PSyclone.

 PSyclone immediately relies on two external Python packages;
 ``fparser`` and ``pyparsing``.
 In order to run the test suite